-There is a good news for PA online casino and PA Sports betting hopefulls.
-A comprehensive gaming reform bill has been passed by the Pennsylvania Senate, house and has signed into law on October 30th 2017 by the governer!
+There is a good news for those that want PA online casinos and PA sports betting.
+A comprehensive gaming reform bill has been passed by the Pennsylvania Senate, house and has signed into law on October 30th 2017 by the governor!
 The bill includes clauses (HB 271) that would see online gambling being taxed and regulated within the state lines.

 This is a definitive victory for the pro-gambling crowd in Pennsylvania and across the country!

 In 2018 gambling sites will start accepting players giving them a chance to win real money online in PA, however as of November 2018, no PA online casinos or PA sports betting sites have launched!
 Hollywood Casino started taking it's first in-person bets on November 15, 2018.
 Online betting should begin soon.

 Online gambling is officially legal in Pennsylvania as of October 30th, 2017!
 We predict that in July 2019, the first online casinos in PA will open, and then later in the year, online poker, daily fantasy sports, and online bingo sites will come online for real money gambling in PA!